- Grizzlies typically range between 300 – 700 lbs in weight.

 However, grizzly bears prefer to make themselves scarce, especially when compared to black bears and non-carnivore animals.
 You’re going to see bison and elk much sooner than you’re going to see a grizzly!
 This isn’t to say that they aren’t prominent within the park- far from it.

-You should still plan accordingly and safely for bear country, especially if you want to camp anywhere in Yellowstone National Park.
+You should still plan accordingly and safely for the bear country, especially if you want to camp anywhere in Yellowstone National Park.
 Remember: grizzly bears know where you are much sooner than you know where they are!

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.